senthil338/Software-Engineer-Interview/README.md

 A database management system (DBMS) is system software for creating and managing databases.
 The DBMS provides users and programmers with a systematic way to create, retrieve, update and manage data.
 There are many types of database but will consider SQL and NOSQL database.

+### Distributed Computing

+Distributed computing, a single problem is divided into many parts, and each part is solved by different computers.